marcuspat/agentists-quickstart/devpods/claude-code/README.md

 - GitHub Copilot - AI code completion
 - GitHub Copilot Chat - AI chat interface

+## Recent Updates (Enhanced Monitoring & Mandatory Agents)

+We've upgraded the Claude monitoring system from the basic `claude-usage-cli` to the advanced **Claude Monitor** by @Maciek-roboblog, featuring ML-based predictions, beautiful Rich terminal UI, real-time analytics, and intelligent session limit detection.
+Additionally, we've implemented a mandatory agent initialization system where the **doc-planner** and **microtask-breakdown** agents are automatically prioritized in every swarm and hive-mind operation.
+This ensures that every coding session begins with proper documentation planning (following SPARC workflow) and breaks all work into atomic 10-minute tasks (following TDD principles).
+These two agents are now embedded in the claude.md configuration as mandatory first steps, guaranteeing consistent, well-structured development workflows from the start.
+The monitor runs in tmux window 2, while the agent initialization protocol is prominently displayed at the top of every Claude session.

 ## Quick Start

 ### 1. Create DevPod Workspace